• Skip to main content

 Buffet-style meal preparation is somewhat foolproof when you have several people with varying tastes and dietary needs.
 Buffets allow people to decide what they want themselves.

 Start with a carbohydrate base, such as noodles, rice, quinoa, polenta or potatoes.
 Then, prepare a protein.
 For example, bake chicken cutlets to cut up over salads, using gluten free breadcrumbs for restrictive diets.
-Check out our list of gluten free meal prep ideas if you’re trying to prep for someone who doesn’t get to enjoy life.
+Check out my list of gluten free meal prep ideas if you’re trying to prep for someone who doesn’t get to enjoy life.

 Slicing and dicing vegetables is often the most time-consuming part of meal prepping.
 Keep things simple by choosing one or two vegetables and have several condiments or dressings on hand for others to decide what topping they prefer.